Lee20171010/symbol-window/README.md

 This extension is built on top of VS Code's native Symbol APIs (`vscode.executeDocumentSymbolProvider` and `vscode.executeWorkspaceSymbolProvider`).
 While it inherits the underlying capabilities of your installed Language Server Protocol (LSP) extensions, it also provides significant enhancements:

 **Enhancements:**
-- **Multi-Keyword Search**: Unlike standard VS Code search which often requires exact order, Symbol Window supports space-separated keywords (e.g., `User Controller`) and performs a client-side intersection.
+- **Multi-Keyword Search**: Unlike standard VS Code search which often requires exact order, Symbol & Relation Window supports space-separated keywords (e.g., `User Controller`) and performs a client-side intersection.
 This allows for order-independent matching and more precise filtering.
 - **Structure Visualization**: Provides a persistent tree view for the current document, unlike the transient "Go to Symbol" quick pick.
 - **Database Mode**: Solves the "incomplete results" problem of standard LSP by maintaining a full index of workspace symbols.